wsaqaf/mecodify-docker/README.md

 ##### 1) Download repo

-You can download the compressed files in [this repo](https://github.com/wsaqaf/mecodify-docker/archive/master.zip) and uncompress it on your device.
+You can clone the repo or download the compressed files in [this repo](https://github.com/wsaqaf/mecodify-docker/archive/master.zip) and uncompress it on your device.
 Then you should use the command prompt (Terminal) to go inside the folder that is just created.

 ##### 2) Create the docker images

 Assuming that you already have docker installed (get it from [here](https://docs.docker.com/engine/installation/) if you don't), in the directory where the Dockerfile file is located, run the following:

         docker build -t wsaqaf/mecodify .

 The above command may take a few minutes or more (depending on your connection and processor speed) and should create two docker images, one for wsaqaf/mecodify and one for the Ubuntu base image (phusion/baseimage).
 The total could taking just over 900MB storage since they include a lot of files for ubuntu, apache, php, phpmyadmin, mysql along with mecodify.

 ##### 3) Add Twitter API Settings

 You will find the file configurations_empty.php in the mecodify folder.
 Rename it and fill in the website_url value and change any of the others if you need to.
 Additionally, you need to add values for the *twitter_api_settings* variable since it will not be possible for mecodify to extract tweets without doing so.
-Apply the firststep of [this informative tutorial](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/) on how to create to get the required credentials for an app.
-You would then need to add the obtained information into configurations.php, namely the following four lines need to be filled.
+You would then need to add the obtained information into *configurations.php*, namely the following four lines need to be filled.
 You don't need to create the app itself (don't move on to the next step of the tutorial):

-          'oauth_access_token' => "",
-          'oauth_access_token_secret' => "",
+    $twitter_api_settings=array(
-          'consumer_key' => "",
+            'bearer' => "",
-          'consumer_secret' => ""
+            'is_premium' => true
+        );

+For the *bearer* value, enter the bearer token code you have for the Twitter app (usually starting with 'AAAA').
+For the *is_premium* value, specify if the account is free (sandbox) or premium.
+Change to *false* if you don't have a premium account.

 Everything else in the configuration file can remain the same.

 ##### 4) Create container (needed when docker is restared or configurations.php is modified)